Nuclear shift is ‘latest irresponsibility from depraved Russian government’

 The move reflects the leader’s readiness to threaten use of the country’s nuclear arsenal to force the West to back down, and means that any massive aerial attack on Russia could trigger a nuclear response.

-Shortly after the updates were rubber-stamped, Moscow’s defence ministry said Ukraine had fired six US-made ATACMs missiles.
+Shortly after the updates were rubber-stamped, Moscow’s defence ministry said Ukraine had fired six US-made ATACMs missiles at Russia’s Bryansk region.

 The ministry said it shot down five and damaged one more, in a statement carried by Russian news agencies.